 Our three-step SMS wizards enable you to quickly create SMS programs—without training or tech skills.
 You’d be able to use smart features such as inserting dynamic contact information and adding personalization to your text messages.
-It is the easiest two-way SMS online tool to quickly launch surveys, alerts or reminders, educational curriculums, auto-responders, and other two-way SMS engagements you can think of.
+It is the easiest two-way SMS online tool to quickly launch surveys, alerts or reminders, educational drip campaigns, auto-responders, and other two-way SMS campaigns you can think of.

 |Send information via SMS text, immediately or in the future.
 Learn more »|